puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 - [Install Windows Defender Application Guard](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/install-wd-app-guard)
 - [Configure Windows Defender group policy settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/configure-wd-app-guard)
 - [Test Application Guard](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/test-scenarios-wd-app-guard)

+## Frequently Asked Questions

+### Does Application Guard work in IE Mode?

+IE Mode supports Application Guard functionality, but we don't anticipate much use of this feature in IE Mode.
+IE Mode is supposed to be deployed for a list of trusted internal sites.
+Make sure all the IE mode sites or IP addresses are also added to the Network Isolation policy to be considered as trusted resource by Application Guard.

+### What are the changes needed to Network Isolation policies when Proxy auto-config (PAC) files and Proxy servers are used in the org ?

+### How do you configure the Windows Firewall and the internet connection sharing services to work with WDAG ?

 ## See also